IGELsociety/IGEL_website/content/events/event-IGEL2024.md

 ## Important Dates

--   Symposium proposals and abstracts submission deadline: 15 January 2024
+-   Symposium proposals and abstracts submission deadline: ~~15 January 2024~~ 30 January 2024
 -   Acceptances will be sent out on: 30 March 2024
 -   Early-bird registration deadline: 30 May 2024
 -   Registration deadline: 30 une 2024